rktjmp/pact.nvim/DO-NOT-README.md

 `<major>.<minor>.<patch>`, partial versioning is not supported (i.e `<major>.<minor>`).

-Pinned `commit` hashes must be given in full, as we are unable to fetch or remotely inspect partial hashes.
+Pinned `hash`es must be given in full, as we are unable to fetch or remotely inspect partial hashes.

 `pact` can not guess a repositories "primary branch" (i.e `main` or `master`),